 Parade of Floats

 Last year, as a culminating activity at the end of the Virginia Studies tourism unit, our fourth grade classes created “floats” out of tissue boxes, cardboard wheels and two pencils as the axles.
 It got me thinking that it’d be great to apply this idea for book projects too.
 Imagine a float for the book, Enemy Pie or Mercy Watson.
-The supplies are not hard to find, and I could see this being lots of fun to do as a family.
+The supplies are not hard to find, and I could see this being lots of fun to do as one of our schoolwide celebrations.

 We’ve done other book projects in the past.
 I loved using trifold display projects for a unique “book fair”.
 Here are a few projects from that event.